sasadangelo/SimpleGameInRuby/README.md

 In October 2015 I attended a Ruby course and I was looking for something interesting to implement with this language.
 Looking around the web I found Gosu.
 It is a Ruby library for Game development, for more information on it [visit its wiki on github](https://github.com/gosu/gosu/wiki).
 In this wiki I found [the gosu_examples a tutorial to build an easy game step by step](https://github.com/gosu/gosu/wiki/Ruby-Tutorial).
-The reason why I cloned the project is to have it on Github and have the possibility in the future to improve it if I want.
+The reason why I cloned the project is to have it on Github and have the possibility in the future to improve it.

 ## Usage